-Students are expected to attend all meetings of their classes at Jarvis Christian College, arrive at the designated beginning time for the class, and remain until the designated dismissal time for the class.
+Students are expected to attend all meetings of their classes at Jarvis Christian University, arrive at the designated beginning time for the class, and remain until the designated dismissal time for the class.

-Authorized absences are granted for students who are approved by the Office of Academic Affairs as official representatives of the College (class field trips, College-sponsored workshops, musical performances, and intercollegiate sports participation).
+Authorized absences are granted for students who are approved by the Office of Academic Affairs as official representatives of the University (class field trips, University-sponsored workshops, musical performances, and intercollegiate sports participation).

-In any course offered during the fall or spring semester, faculty are authorized by Jarvis Christian College policy to fail or to recommend that students withdraw whose total absences exceed the equivalent of two weeks.
+In any course offered during the fall or spring semester, faculty are authorized by Jarvis Christian equivalent of two weeks.
 Students must withdraw from the class by the assigned date or receive an "F" for the course.
 For example, no more than three (3) absences are allowed, per semester, in a class meeting three times a week (i.e., Monday/Wednesday/Friday), and no more than two (2) absences are allowed, per semester, in a class meeting once and twice a week.
 Specific standards for a summer course are stated in the course syllabus.